screwdriver-cd/sd-local/README.md

 ```

 ## FAQ
-1. How to forward your local ssh-agent to sd-local in Mac?
+1. How to forward your local `ssh-agent` to `sd-local` in Mac?

-   If your `sd-local` build need to access ssh keys present in your local ssh-agent, then following are the options.
+   If your `sd-local` build need access to ssh keys present in your ssh-agent, then following are the options.
    1. If Using [Colima](https://github.com/abiosoft/colima/)
       ```
       sd-local build -i docker-build-api-pr --vol "$HOME/.ssh/known_hosts:/root/.ssh/known_hosts" -S $(colima ssh eval 'echo $SSH_AUTH_SOCK')